matbloch/coding_quickstarter/Python/packaging.md

 #### Non-Python Files

-- By default only .py files get copied when installing the package
+- By default only .py and predefined files (e.g. `README.md`) get copied when installing the package.
 - Specify additional files in``MANIFEST.in`` ( root directory)

 Example content: